voezy/jsdom-demo/README.md

 ## Start
+Install the dependency by `npm ci`.

-Just exec `npm start` to check the test result.
+Then just exec `npm start` to check the test result.